-The Department of Education requires a parent/carer applying for a Primary 1 place to submit to their first preference school, a birth certificate and other verifying documents as requested in the published admissions criteria on or before 12 noon on 5th February 2021.
+The Department of Education requires a parent/carer applying for a Primary 1 place to submit to their first preference school, a birth certificate and other verifying documents as requested in the published admissions criteria on or before (Date to be confirmed) (Refer to Point 1 above).

 WAITING LIST POLICY

-The school's policy on the consideration of applications after the Open Enrolment Admissions procedure concludes, is available directly from the school or can be accessed on our school website.
+The school's policy on the consideration of applications after the Open Enrolment Admissions procedure concludes, is available directly from the school or can be accessed on our school website at www.carnmoneyps.com

 ADMISSION TO P2-P7